 As a practicing labor and delivery nurse, amniotic fluid is a DAILY consideration for me.

-Sure, a lot of the action regarding amniotic fluid apply more to what happens before you get onto my bed, mama.
-However, the reality is that artificial rupture of membranes (AROM) is a common procedure used during labor management and one that has been used for hundreds of years (source).
+Sure, a lot of the action regarding amniotic fluid apply more to what happens before you get onto my bed, momma.
+However, the reality is that we have to manually perforate the amniotic sacs as a matter of course up to almost 50% of the time with some demographics!

 It’s called amniotomy, and it’s messy.